10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 - Time Schedules: The examination may be taken within the first year of Ph.D. study.

-- All work for a doctoral degree must be completed within six calendar years after the approval of the Plan of Study or this examination must be repeated.
+- All work for a doctoral degree must be completed within six calendar years after the mandatory advising session or this examination must be repeated.

 10.6 Comprehensive Examination

-After the approval of a Plan of Study and within a period of time specified by the academic unit, the student must appear for the Comprehensive Examination.
+After the mandatory advising session and within a period of time specified by the academic unit, the student must appear for the Comprehensive Examination.
 Normally this would occur at the end of the second year of the Ph.D. study and at least one year before the intended date of graduation.
 The student must be registered in the semester in which the examination is taken.

 The final examination may not be scheduled earlier than the term preceding the semester in which the degree is to be conferred.